shubhu0211/Introduction/README.md

 **About Me & My Data Journey**

-I am currently Intern as a Data Analyst at Yoshop Consultant.
-Where my work is to Create new Dashboard and analysis on Data.
+I am currently working as an Intern Data Analyst at Yoshop Consultant.
+My primary work is to Create new dashboard and analysis on Data.
 I had the opportunity to practice my data related skills by gathering and analyzing Data.Now I am looking for job opportunities as a Data Analyst.
-My data journey began in last year at IT VEDANT Institute in Pune.
-Where I completed my Master's in Business Data Analyst.
+My data journey began last year at IT VEDANT Institute in Pune.
+I completed my Master's in Business Data Analyst.
 Before that I completed my Master's in Management studies in Marketing stream.

 **Projects**